Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

     Occupation: 51-2031.00 - Engine and Other Machine Assemblers
     Industry: 336310: Motor Vehicle Gasoline Engine and Engine Parts Manufacturing List of tasks:
-      -Read and interpret assembly blueprints or specifications manuals, and plan assembly or building operations.See more occupations related to this task.
+      -Read and interpret assembly blueprints or specifications manuals, and plan assembly or building operations.
-      -Inspect, operate, and test completed products to verify functioning, machine capabilities, or conformance to customer specifications.See more occupations related to this task.
+      -Inspect, operate, and test completed products to verify functioning, machine capabilities, or conformance to customer specifications.
-      -Position or align components for assembly, manually or using hoists.See more occupations related to this task.
+      -Position or align components for assembly, manually or using hoists.
-      -Set and verify parts clearances.See more occupations related to this task.
+      -Set and verify parts clearances.
       -Verify conformance of parts to stock lists or blueprints, using measuring instruments such as calipers, gauges, or micrometers.
     List of skills:
-      -Operation Monitoring — Watching gauges, dials, or other indicators to make sure a machine is working properly.See more occupations related to this skill.
-      -Quality Control Analysis — Conducting tests and inspections of products, services, or processes to evaluate quality or performance.
-      -Reading Comprehension — Understanding written sentences and paragraphs in work related documents.See more occupations related to this skill.
-      -Active Listening — Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.
-      -Critical Thinking — Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.
-    Required credentials and years of experience:
+      -Operation Monitoring
+      -Quality Control Analysis
+      -Reading Comprehension
+      -Active Listening
+      -Critical Thinking
     Job type: full-time
     Location: on remote
     Salary, benefits and perks:
       -Salary: 45.660$
-      -Benefits:
+      -Benefits:  Health insurance and holidays
-      -Perks:
+      -Perks: Childcare assistance and flextime (multiple shifts available)

 According to skillscape, operators show a high risk of automation (82%).
 Therefore, and taking into account our predictions, we are offering 2 vacancies for this job position (Availability = 2 and Demand = 7).
 There is a need of taking an upsizing strategy in order to avoid a missmacht.
 However, we see that the automation risk is quite high for this position and therefore, we are not going to hire at first all the necessary workers to fill the demand.